horia141/horia141.github.io/_drafts/2016-12-06-stay-in-school.md

 - It's free.
 Few countries in the world where this is the case.
 Even in the cases where it's not the ROI is still there.
 - Work is work.
 It's not all experience and personal growth.
 It's also boring meetings, deadlines, bad colleagues, dependence on coffee, no more coffee, commutes through [this](http://www.hotnews.ro/stiri-administratie_locala-21361934-foto-cauzele-aglomeratiei-infernale-din-metrou-trenurile-nu-mai-fac-fata-intr-oras-paralizat-suprafata-subteran.htm) or [this](http://observator.tv/social/trafic-aglomerat-la-iesirile-din-capitala-trasee-alternative-149882.html).

+Some Alternatives
+---

 Alternatives:
 - Work part time.
 Not that great.
 Things have a way of going to full time.
 - Work over the summer.
 Do an intenrship for companies who have this.
 - Freelance on small side-projects.
 - Do a startup.
 - Work some non-tech job.
+- Google summer of code
+- Aim for a prestigious internship.

+---

+[1](#footnote1) There's a grain of salt to that accusation though.
+The curricula is outdated at many universities.
+Some courses which look nice on paper, end up being shitty in practice, because of bad professors or bad working conditions.